 Key Takeaways

-- What controls it: Wind, seismic demand, slenderness, floor plan, stiffness, foundation behavior, construction sequence, and occupant comfort often control the design.
+- What controls it: Wind, seismic demand, slenderness, floor plan, stiffness, foundation behavior, construction sequence, column shortening, and occupant comfort often control the design.

 Table of Contents